papes/plaintext-sports/README.md

 # Get all of today's games (MLB and NBA)
 plaintext-sports --todays-games

+# Get only MLB games for today
+plaintext-sports --todays-games --leagues MLB

+# Get only NBA games for today
+plaintext-sports --todays-games --leagues NBA

 # Get all of yesterday's games (MLB and NBA)
 plaintext-sports --yesterday-games

+# Get only MLB games from yesterday
+plaintext-sports --yesterday-games --leagues MLB

+# Get only NBA games from yesterday
+plaintext-sports --yesterday-games --leagues NBA

 # Get all of today's games with detailed stats
 plaintext-sports --todays-games --detailed-stats

+# Get only MLB games for today with detailed stats
+plaintext-sports --todays-games --leagues MLB --detailed-stats

 # MLB Commands
 # -----------